01494 678400

 But it’s the scenery in the Philippines that’s the real star.
 While most waters around the country are excellent for diving, Bohol’s coastline is a magical marine world like no other, with strings of rainbow-coloured reefs.
 Its interior is blanketed in jungle-clad mountains, with the iconic Chocolate Hills serving up sweet views.

 Elsewhere, the tiny lively island of Borocay boasts beaches so white they look like they’ve been lifted from a Bounty advert.
-But if there’s somewhere you simply can’t miss on a holiday in the Philippines, it’s the azure lagoons and jaw-dropping limestone karsts of Palawan and specifically El Nido – islands consistently lauded as some of the best in the world.
+But if there’s somewhere you simply can’t miss on a luxury holiday in the Philippines, it’s the azure lagoons and jaw-dropping limestone karsts of Palawan and specifically El Nido – islands consistently lauded as some of the best in the world.
 But make sure you hop around a selection of its enchanting islands – you won’t be disappointed.

 Experiences